Procedure: Pest management

 - Only University employees who are authorised persons may be given the authority to acquire pesticides for the University.
 In this context, the term "to acquire" shall be interpreted widely and include the actions of requisitioning, purchase, gift, and loan.

-- Before purchasing pesticides, prospective users must conduct a risk assessment of the chemicals and their uses and develop a safe work method statement (SWMS).
+- Before purchasing pesticides, prospective users must conduct a risk assessment of the chemicals and their uses and develop a safe work procedure.
 The following Guidelines are to be used:

-- See: Guideline A OHS Chemical Risk Management for details on conducting a risk assessment;
+- See: WHSMS Handbook Chapter 3.1 for details on conducting a risk assessment;

-- See: Chemical Handling Protocol for a Step-by-Step guide to working with hazardous chemicals and developing chemical handling protocols.
+- See: ANU Chemical Management procedure for conducting a chemical risk assessment and guidance on working with hazardous chemicals and developing chemical handling protocols.

 - Prospective approved users must obtain Safety Data Sheets (SDS), formerly Material Safety Data Sheets from the manufacturer or supplier.
 Most SDS are also available on the Chemwatch online database system.
 Staff should approach their local area WHS representatives for access to the Chemwatch system.

-- Hard copies of SDS’s should be made available as part of the risk assessment, and a Chemical Handling Protocol completed before purchase.
+- SDS’s should be made available as part of the risk assessment, and a risk assessment completed before purchase.

 Register of pesticides